dataloop-ai-apps/pipeline-templates/mlops/smart_search/clip_train_and_embed/README.md

 CLIP fine-tuning leverages the advantages of OpenAI's CLIP for your VLM needs, and fine-tunes the model on your custom dataset.
 This template sets up the fine-tuning pipeline with CLIP, and also provides the option to embed a dataset with the fine-tuned model.
-See the [CLIP model adapter](https://github.com/dataloop-ai-apps/clip-model-adapter/) for additional information on the model in the Dataloop platform.
+See the [CLIP model adapter](https://github.com/dataloop-ai-apps/clip-model-adapter/) for additional information on the model in the DDOE platform.

 ### Dataset Preparation